 A mysterious meeting with Syrian president is at the center of spy chief's nomination fight

-Lawmakers and civil society groups chastised Gabbard, then a Hawaii congresswoman, for her meeting with an avowed U.S. adversary whose administration has been credibly accused of war crimes and major human rights abuses.
-A Republican congressman even called the meeting a “disgrace.”

 At the time, Gabbard defended the trip by saying she had gone to try to find a peaceful resolution to a long and bloody conflict.
-But the details of what the pair discussed remain a mystery — dogging Gabbard to this day and has taken on new salience as rebels have swept Assad from power and President Donald Trump has nominated her to be the nation’s spy chief.
+But what the details of what the pair discussed remain a mystery -- one that dogs Gabbard to this day and has taken on new salience as rebels have swept Assad from power and President-elect Donald Trump has nominated her to be the nation’s spy chief.

-Gabbard can afford to only lose votes from three Republican senators if all Democrats oppose her nomination.
-Several GOP lawmakers have refused to say how they will vote.
-Echoing other Republicans, Sen. Lindsey Graham told NBC's “Meet the Press" over the weekend that he needed to see how Gabbard handled her confirmation hearing, slated for Thursday, before making a decision.
-Among the top questions Graham wants answered: “Why did you go to Syria?
-What did you do regarding Assad?"

 Alexa Henning, a spokesperson for the Trump transition, said the trip was approved by the House ethics panel at the time, included debriefings with top U.S. officials and congressional leaders upon her return, and has generated very little interest from senators in the nominee’s private meetings on Capitol Hill.